marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 DHCP and TFTP servers
 =======
-The following piece that I needed was my own DHCP/TFTP infrastructure, so that I could bypass the official servers and point directly to my test instances where I could deploy a custom pxelinux.
+The following piece that I needed was my own DHCP/TFTP infrastructure, so that I could bypass the production servers and point directly to my test instances where I could deploy a custom pxelinux.
 This also turned out doable.
 What was necessary was the following:

 * Setting up a DHCP/TFTP server
-* Adding the DHCP server to a list that would be taken into consideration by the DHCP Relays when routing DHCP traffic (you need a good reason to be in that list!)
+* Adding the DHCP server to a list that would be taken into consideration by the gateways when relaying DHCP traffic (you need a good reason to be in that list!)
-* Disabling any kind of DHCP answer from the official servers for the host under test
+* Disabling any kind of DHCP answer from the production servers for the host under test
 * Configuring my own DHCP instance to provide an answer for the host under test, pointing to the test TFTP server and custom pxelinux.